jurgen-kluft/ccmdline/README.md

 A library to parse the command line.

-## xcmdline, cmdline library
+## ccmdline, a cmdline library

-A hand-written cmdline arguments parser using xva-list from xbase library.
+A hand-written cmdline arguments parser using va_list_t from cbase library.

 Note: Currently can only handle command-line in ASCII

 ## Example